Surgical Excision for Unwanted Tattoos

 Find a doctor for your tattoo removal

 Visit “Find a dermatologic surgeon” and choose “Tattoo Removal” from the dropdown menu.
-In 2011, ASDS doctors performed nearly 100,000 tattoo removal procedures, up from the 86,000 performed in 2010.
 Because ASDS doctors are trained in a variety of the best and latest techniques, they can evaluate and select the best treatment choice based on the individual patient and the unique tattoo.